 Deer headed Chihuahuas

-Deer headed Chihuahuas have a slightly longer snout, and a softer angle where their muzzle meets their forehead, around 45 degrees.
+Deer head Chihuahua has a slightly longer snout, and a softer degree angle where their muzzle meets their forehead, around 45 degrees.

 This type of Chihuahua is not recognised by the AKC but is no less prestigious.